lealvjo/asset_behave_api/README.md

     **After this will appear a (venv) before your project, it means that the virtual environment has been enabled**
         Ex: (venv) C:\Users\{user}\PycharmProjects\asset_behave_api\

+#Installing external packages

+    Text file, containing a list of items / packages to be installed during pip install.

+    - [x] Open a terminal at the root where the requirements.txt file is located
+    - [x] Type: pip install -r requirements.txt

+    To check what has been installed

+    - [x] Type: pip list

+    ***The application is at the root /app_b

 #Running behavior-oriented tests (BDD)

     - [x] Open a terminal in pycharm in your root folder